 Audrey Petty '90 teaches creative writing at the University of Illinois, and she

 writes fiction, poetry, and nonfiction.
 Her work has appeared in several

 publications, including Story Quarterly, The Massachusetts Review, African American Review, The Oxford American, and Best Food Writing 2006.
-A native of Chicago, Illinois, she is editor of High Rise Stories, slated for publication in fall 2013 as part of the McSweeney’s Voice of Witness book series.
+A native of Chicago, Illinois, she is editor of High Rise Stories, published in fall 2013 as part of the McSweeney’s Voice of Witness book series.
 High Rise Stories is an oral history focusing on people who lived in Chicago public housing communities, such as the Robert Taylor Homes, that have been demolished in recent years.